 After a student attends the Orientation meeting they will be able to self-enrol in their courses for the year.
-For Terms 1 and 2 this will include class registration for their preferred tutorial.
-Timetable information is available well before class registration opens, and tutorial capacity is capped, so students should identify their preferred tutorial and try to class register as soon as possible to avoid disappointment.
+Once class registration opens for Terms 1 and 2, students will be able to self-enrol in their preferred tutorials.
+Timetable information is available well before class registration opens, and tutorial capacity is capped, so students should identify their preferred tutorial and try to register as soon as their enrolment appointment allows.

 Elective component (School-timetabled seminar)

 Contact hours will depend on your project and vary over time.
-Students attend 5 hours of mandatory classes each week during Terms 1 and 2 (see question 20, above), which tend to be spread out over several days.
+Students attend 5 hours of mandatory classes each week during Terms 1 and 2, which tend to be spread out over several days.

 Time spent on research varies from student to student.
 Different stages of your project require differing levels of attention, and the type of project you are doing is also a factor.
 For example, if you are running rat experiments you will most likely have to come in on consecutive days during that period.
 It would be reasonable to expect that you will be required on campus most days of the working week, if not every day.